Rkvishnu/Web3-QnA-Forum-with-Polygon-AMM/README.md

 # Web3-QnA-Forum-with-Polygon-AMM

-#About:
+# About:
-1.A web3 version of the popular platform "Stake-Overflow" that allows users to ask and answer questions, upvote answers, and send tips in the form of a custom ERC20 token called "goflow."
+1.A web3 version of the popular platform "Stake-Overflow" that allows users to ask and answer questions, upvote answers, and send tips in the form of a custom ERC20 token called "goflow."<br/>
-2.To facilitate the token's use, created an automated market maker smart-contract in Solidity with a user-friendly interface, enabling users to mint and swap between MATIC and "goflow" tokens.
+2.To facilitate the token's use, created an automated market maker smart-contract in Solidity with a user-friendly interface, enabling users to mint and swap between MATIC and "goflow" tokens.<br/>
-3.To ensure seamless user experience, employed React-ContextAPI for effective state management and Chakra-UI for an intuitive interface.
+3.To ensure seamless user experience, employed React-ContextAPI for effective state management and Chakra-UI for an intuitive interface.<br/>
-4.In addition, four more smart-contracts were developed in Solidity, and Hardhat and EthersJs were utilized for deployment, testing, and interaction with the smart-contracts deployed on the Polygon Blockchain.
+4.In addition, four more smart-contracts were developed in Solidity, and Hardhat and EthersJs were utilized for deployment, testing, and interaction with the smart-contracts deployed on the Polygon Blockchain.<br/>

-Features:
+# Features:
-1 allowed users to ask and answer questions, upvote answers, and send tips in the form of a custom ERC20 token called "goflow".
+1 allowed users to ask and answer questions, upvote answers, and send tips in the form of a custom ERC20 token called "goflow".<br/>
 2.enabling users to mint and swap between MATIC and "goflow" tokens.

 # Technologies Used:
--Typescript
+-Typescript<br/>
--Next.js
+-Next.js<br/>
--ChakraUI
+-ChakraUI<br/>
--Solidity
+-Solidity<br/>
--Hardhat
+-Hardhat<br/>
--Ether.js
+-Ether.js<br/>
--WagmiJs
+-WagmiJs<br/>
--Polygon blockchain
+-Polygon blockchain<br/>
--Alchemy node provider
+-Alchemy node provider<br/>
--Metamask Wallet
+-Metamask Wallet <br/>

 # Installation: